top of page

 Danilo Ambrosino is a contemporary artist known for his large-format works that explore themes of nature and climate change.
 Using acrylic enamels and gold leaf, his practice blends figurative traditions with a contemporary visual language.
 Ambrosino has exhibited widely in Italy, including at the National Archaeological Museum of Naples, the Royal Palace of Caserta, and the Botanical Gardens of Naples and Palermo.
 Internationally, his work has been shown at the Mazarine Variations in Paris and the European Parliament in Brussels.
 His work is recognized for its poetic reflection on global environmental challenges.

-Max Coppeta is a visual artist based in Bellona, Caserta.
-With a background in set design and multimedia theater, he graduated from the Academy of Fine Arts in Naples in 2002 and later specialized in Visual Arts and Performance.
+Max Coppeta is an interdisciplinary visual artist from Campania whose innovative artworks address the evolving relationship between technology and nature and the materiality of the immaterial.
+Operating somewhere between sculpture, installation, and design, Coppeta creates dynamic pieces that not challenge the physical properties of the materials used but also reveals their latent poetry.
+Coppeta studied at the Academy of Fine Arts in Naples and the Higher Institute of Design in Turin.
 Since 2001, he has led a Design and Visual Marketing studio, collaborating with institutions such as Teatro Bellini in Naples.
-Coppeta’s work blends technology and nature, exemplified by his ongoing project Synthetic Rains (2012–), which uses chemical processes to simulate natural phenomena.
-His multimedia practice has earned several awards and has been exhibited internationally in cities including Houston, Los Angeles, Caracas, Singapore, Tokyo, Naples, Milan, Turin, and Venice.
+His interdisciplinary practice has earned several awards and his works has been exhibited internationally in cities including Houston, Los Angeles, Caracas, Singapore, Tokyo, Naples, Milan, Turin, and Venice.

 Michelle Oh is a Korean-born, Los Angeles-based artist whose vibrant, multi-layered works push the limits of acrylic painting.
 Through a technique she calls “paint carving,” Oh builds up thick layers of acrylic paint on canvas, then carefully carves into the surface to reveal intricate patterns and hidden colors beneath.
 Her practice merges the processes of painting, sculpture, and printmaking, challenging the boundaries between these disciplines.
 Oh earned her BFA from Hong-Ik University and has exhibited widely in the U.S. and internationally.
 She is an active member of the Korean Artists Association of Southern California and continues to live and work in Los Angeles.